-The Government Quarter was one of two sites subject to the terror attacks of 22 July 2011 in and outside Oslo, the capital of Norway.
+The Government Quarter of Norway in Oslo, consisting of the H-block from 1958 and the Y-block from 1969, are considered to be the most important monumental expressions of post-World War II modernism in Norway within both architecture and the pictorial arts.
+The two buildings, designed by Erling Viksjø, are Norway's most important symbols of post-war optimism and belief in international democracy, dialogue and openness.
+The Government Quarter was one of two sites subject to a terrorist attack on July 22, 2011 in and outside Oslo, the capital of Norway.
 A bomb explosion in the precinct killed eight people and injured many others.
-Several buildings suffered serious damage, including the H-block and the Y-block, two monumental buildings located in the Government Quarter at the centre of Oslo, that has housed government offices since 1814.
+Several buildings suffered serious damage, including the H-block and the Y-block, two monumental buildings located in the Government Quarter at the centre of Oslo that has housed government offices since 1814.

-We understand with concern that in May 2014 The Norwegian Government decided to co-locate almost all the various ministries on the site of the Government Quarter, a decision based on concerns for security and efficiency.
+We understand with concern that in May 2014 The Norwegian Government decided to collocate almost all the various ministries on the site of the Government Quarter, a decision based on concerns for security and efficiency.
 Implicit in that decision and the future planning process was preservation of the damaged H-block and demolition of the Y-block, which is also reflected in the new governmental zoning plan for the precinct and the six parallel feasibility studies for the new Government Quarter.